 How do I prevent files from becoming corrupted?

 It’s rare for a file to become corrupted.
 Typically, it happens when something goes wrong while the file is being saved.
 For example, the program saving the file might stop working, or your computer might lose power just as the file is being saved.

 You can decrease the chances of a file becoming corrupted by protecting your computer’s power with a surge suppressor or with an uninterruptible power supply (UPS).
 Also, always make sure you turn off your computer properly.
 Avoid pressing and holding the power button because it usually forces Windows to shut down abruptly.

-Use proper security software on your computer such as Antivirus, Anti Spyware etc. to protect your important files from viruses and other threats because viruses and Trojans are another major source of file corruption on a PC.
+Use proper security software on your computer such as Antivirus, Anti Spyware, etc. to protect your important files from viruses and other threats because viruses and Trojans are other major sources of file corruption on a PC.